Advaith10reddy/MedGPT/README.md

 [![Stars](https://img.shields.io/github/stars/yourusername/medalpaca-medical-llm?style=social)](https://github.com/yourusername/medalpaca-medical-llm)

 ---
-##Please Note, currently the model has only been trained on all the drugs available in the US Starting from Albhates A to CR
+##Please Note, currently the model has only been trained on all the drugs available in the US Starting from Alphabets A to Cr
 ##More Incomming soon

 ## 🔍 Overview